The only reason that you start buying individual stocks is if you think that you are going to beat the market.

 That means that whatever you get from this article you should walk away knowing that both Stock Advisor and Rule Breakers have an excellent HISTORY for beating the market with individual picks.

-Based on those 2 images, it appears that Stock Advisor is the better service.
+Based on those 2 percentages, it appears that Stock Advisor is the better service.

 But you should be asking yourself the following questions: